influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withPodIP(podIP)
 ```

-PodIP captures the IP of the pod for daemoned steps
+"PodIP captures the IP of the pod for daemoned steps"

 ### fn withProgress